oal/admin/README.md

 Additional options can be provided in the `admin` struct tag, as in the example above.
 If more than one is used, separate them by a single space ` `.
 Multiple word values must be single quoted.
 Currently, these are supported:

--   Skip / hide column: `-`
+-   `-` Skip / hide column
--   Show column in list view: `list`
+-   `list` Show column in list view
--   Make column searchable: `search`
+-   `search` Make column searchable
--   Custom label for column: `label='Custom name'`
+-   `label='Custom name'` Custom label for column
--   Default value in "new"/"create" form: `default='My default value'`
+-   `default='My default value'` Default value in "new"/"create" form
--   Custom field width / column width `width=4` (Optional, if not specified, 12 / full width is default.)
+-   `width=4` Custom field width / column width (Optional, if not specified, 12 / full width is default.)
--   For time.Time fields: `format='01.02.2006'`
+-   `format='01.02.2006'` For time.Time fields
--   For text fields / string: `textarea` to display field as a <textarea> instead of an <input>
+-   `textarea` Used by string / text field to display field as a <textarea> instead of an <input>

 This project is still early in development.
 More documentation and features will be added over time.